dmbarbour/wikilon/docs/AboutAO.md

 One option is message-passing.
 We create a *dictionary per message*.
 The main message content is encoded with standard words, e.g. we might use `$.head` and `$.body`.
 This secure hash origin can encode the *entire vocabulary* used by each message, but in a cache-friendly manner so we can reuse the vocabulary for many messages and only need to download and compile the vocabulary once.
 Conveniently, we might also encode defaults, e.g. so `$.head` has a value even if not specified per message.
 This gives us lightweight prototype or template based communications.

 A related option is streaming 'updates'.
 This could be understood as a series `PUT` messages, with each message simply overwriting a contextually implicit or named dictionary.
-This is a decent fit for publish-subscribe data and views.
-For streaming updates, a common case is that we want to model just the patch/append/update.
-This behavior might be represented by use of `~` in place of the secure hash, indicating "whatever was there before".
-Use of `~` may generally be permitted in contexts where we update an existing dictionary.

-Outside of streaming contexts, use of `~` as a stand in for a secure hash is not permitted.

-*Aside:* Conveniently, AO's patch model is idempotent, and `~` patches are commutative if operating on independent subsets of the dictionary.
-This might be leveraged to simplify communication properties.
+This could be used to model time-varying objects, for example, and is suitable for publish-subscribe data and spreadsheet-like computations.
+Conveniently, it is possible to transition as needed between rewriting large objects and updating just the essential fragments.

+### Filesystem Layer

+In a filesystem, we might encode a context of named dictionaries as a directory containing patch files with suffix **.ao**.
+For example, `myApp.ao` allowing for `{%word@myApp}`.
+A named dictionary patch might consist of just the secure hash for an anonymous patch, but the easiest way to hand-update a dictionary in the filesystem is certainly just to addend the primary patch file.

+Anonymous patch files will use `secureHash.ao`, but may be held in a separate directory or archive files to control clutter.
+The exact filesystem structure will depend on the tooling.
+Internally, patches themselves are independent of the filesystem layer.

+### Forking and Merging

+Forking a named dictionary is trivial: simply copy the dictionary then begin updating.
+A two-way merge between dictionaries is always possible, identifying word-level differences.
+A three-way merge is possible only if there is a readily identified common patch history between two dictionaries, which depends on the update model.

 ### Distribution

 Anonymous dictionaries are distributed easily by secure hash.

-Given a secure hash for a dictionary we do not possess, we can usually ask whomever provided the secure hash to provide the dictionary.
-This is the primary distribution model.
+Given a secure hash for a dictionary we do not possess, we can ask whomever provided the secure hash to provide the patch.
+This is the primary distribution model of AO.
 But content-addressed networking techniques are possible, and may be useful in distributing a network burden.
-A viable technique for provider independence is to just use a fraction of the secure hash for the lookup (e.g. the first 120 bits) then use the rest as a symmetric encryption key.
+A viable technique for provider independent transport is to just use a fraction of the secure hash for lookup (e.g. the first 120 bits) then use the rest as a symmetric encryption key.

 Named dictionaries are generally mutable.
-It is feasible to distribute development of local dictionaries by use of DVCS techniques (highly recommended!) or to share common names for dictionaries in a global system.

-In the latter case, global names need some strategy to resist conflict (otherwise we'll be forced to rename some word).
-This might be achieved by deriving from an existing registry (e.g. ICANN), or a more informal registry (e.g. someone maintains a webpage), or taking a secure hash of a public key.
+It is feasible to distribute development of named dictionaries by use of DVCS techniques or to share names for dictionaries globally.
+In the latter case, global names may need some strategy to resist conflict.
+This might be achieved by deriving from an existing registry (e.g. ICANN or Namecoin), or a more informal registry (e.g. someone maintains a webpage), or taking a secure hash of a public key.
 Etc..

 ## AO Evaluation and Linking